 But innovation is needed just as much in the public sector.
 Some of the impetus for innovation comes from new challenges such as childhood obesity, or climate change.
 Others come from public demands-public services can easily become stuck with outdated and ineffective approaches.
 And still more urgency emerges from fiscal pressures: as money gets tighter, public agencies will have to find more efficient ways to conduct the census or administer social security, improve workplace safety, or tackle crime.
 Public-sector productivity matters just as much for future prosperity in these days of fiscal tightness as private-sector productivity.

-This report includes more than 20 different ways that public agencies are promoting the generation of great ideas.
-Few public-sector organisations will wish to implement all of them.
-Instead, leaders should establish what they think will work best in their organization under each theme-and focus energy on implementing those.
+It includes more than 20 different ways that public agencies are promoting the generation of great ideas.
 It is, in effect, a menu of practical ways in which organisations can help to generate a flow of great ideas.
 By choosing elements from each of these five themes, public-sector organizations will be able to ensure that there is a strong flow of great ideas on how to improve the way they go about their business.